STM32discovery/manual/README.md

 ## Notes

-* base code writing and compiling should use IDE downloaded in "1"
+* base code writing and compiling should use IDE downloaded

 * generate .bin and .elf file format